Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 		3. Without a join map but both indexes are present.
 		4. Without a join map and without any indexes (Scan both tables and join)
 	3. Same cases apply to other joins.
+		* Remove the filters, and Only do joins with join map, having an index on one of the join columns and (no index, no join map)

 For doing experiments with and without indexes/join maps, we can approach it the following way:
+--> Reinitialize the Database without the index files because then the db size is smaller.
+--> If we keep the same large db size, it can be unfair for the non-index test.
+So keep the different metadata logic but also reinit the DBs.

 1. We have different metadata files for each experiment.
 This metadata files dictates the control flow of the resolver.
 For example, for Simple Selection, we can have two metaData files. `Select_with_index` will have `i_id` in the list of indexes for the `review` table.
 In `Selection_without_index` the list of indexes for `review` will be empty.
 This will force the resolver to go through the "Column does not have an index" route of the code.
 2. This saves us from having to re-initialize the input trace file again and again.
 We can initialize the DB with a large trace file that contains all index information.
 3. This also gives us a good way to check if obliviousness is being guaranteed.
 We can:
 	1. Run an Experiment that does not query an index.
 (Mimics a skewed workload).
+		1. See libraries that can generate skewed workloads, we don't focus on non-index/index.
+This is skewness in the query workload itself.
-		1. We can check how many times we see keys in the load_balancer with the `tableName_index` in its key (Since we know the client isn't asking for this key).
+		2. ~~We can check how many times we see keys in the load_balancer with the `tableName_index` in its key (Since we know the client isn't asking for this key).~~
-	2. Run an Experiment that does query an index:
+	3. Run an Experiment that does query an index:
 		1. This mimics a correlated query workload (since an index on a table is more likely to be access along with the table key/values).
 		2. Calculate Alpha similar to how waffle does it.
 4. Experiments on Obliviousness can reinforce the claim that our components on top of the oblivious data store do not compromise security and that waffle can handle multi-maps as stated in that paper.
 (Points on how this is an improvement upon pancake etc).

 Other performance Experiments:
+* CockroadDB --> In Memory?
+Check memory footprint for processing it.
+* Do CockroadDB memory footprint benchmark and take a look how it performs.
+* Compare with memory footprint of the resolver.
+* We have a bulky proxy, show that our processess aren't as bulky.

 1. Performance Benchmark of another Relational Database against our Resolver component:
 	1. General Goal: Our goal would be to understand how our resolver component compares against an existing database engine.